ekneale/cobraa/README.md

  4. Reconstruction efficiency (event passes minimal post-reconstruction cuts: inner PMT hits > 10, n9 (unscattered light) hits > 9, reconstructed vertex > 0.5m from inner PMT radius)

 The information is saved to a triggerdata.txt in latex formatting (if using in LaTex, please use ```\usepackage{siunitx}``` in the preamble).
-Where a root file does not exist, the details are written in simsrequired.txt.
+Where a root file does not exist, the details are written in simsmissing.txt.
+Where an event is found to contribute significantly to singles rates, the details are writting in simsrequired.txt.

 ***Backgrounds plot***